RevatiJagdale/Attendance-management-system/README.md

-This project is an Attendance Management System designed to track and manage attendance records for students and faculty in an educational institution.
+This project is an Attendance Management System designed to track and manage attendance records for students and faculty using PHP, MySQL, HTML, CSS, JS and AJAX

 Features: